Distracted driving: Types of distractions

 Driving distractions can greatly vary in form and severity.
 They range from the use of cell phones and other electronics to rubbernecking, carrying passengers including children and pets in the vehicle, eating while driving, sexual activity while driving and searching for misplaced items.

 Distractions within the vehicle itself can be problematic.
 New adaptations to technology in vehicles create a higher chance of looking at a screen and taking attention off the road.
 The extended use of the new automation systems may cause the driver to over-rely on and trust the system, up to the point that they become disengaged completely from the wheel as well as from the road ahead.
 An experienced driver that is used to the automation systems will be actively engaged in distracted driving.

+Driver distraction in fatal crashes

+An analysis of United States Fatality Analysis Reporting System (FARS) data for 2010–2013 examined the role of specific distraction types among drivers involved in fatal crashes, excluding drivers impaired by alcohol or drugs.
+The study identified 13,707 distraction-related drivers out of 178,677 drivers involved in fatal crashes (about 7.7%).

+Nineteen distraction codes in FARS were grouped into six categories: